awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 The WordPress configuration file `wp-config.php` also reads values for keys and salts from environment properties\.
 Currently, these properties are all set to `test` by the `wordpress.config` file in the `.ebextensions` folder\.

-The hash salt can be any value that meets [environment property requirements](environments-cfg-softwaresettings.md#environments-cfg-softwaresettings-console), but you should not store it in source control\.
+The hash salt can be any value that meets the [environment property requirements](environments-cfg-softwaresettings.md#environments-cfg-softwaresettings-console), but you should not store it in source control\.
 Use the Elastic Beanstalk console to set these properties directly on the environment\.

 **To update environment properties**